-- 'with 'break' character' (Relative mouse mode) needs a break character to terminate the connection between the PC and the MDM.
+• 'with 'break' character' (Relative mouse mode) needs a break character to terminate the connection between the PC and the MDM.
 A break character is a special character that has to be typed while connected to the PC to disconnect the mouse keyboard connection.
-It's defined in chapter: Error!
-Reference source not found.
-Error!
-Reference source not found.
+It's defined in chapter: 3.2.3.3 Display: MDM with KVM Mode.
 Use this mode when the user program needs one of these Window properties: 'Enhance pointer precision' or 'Select a pointer speed'.
-This selection works under all conditions in all operating systems. - 'by clicking outside of window' (Absolute mouse mode) the connection between the PC and the MDM is terminated by a click outside of the connected window.
+This selection works under all conditions in all operating systems.

+• 'by clicking outside of window' (Absolute mouse mode) the connection between the PC and the MDM is terminated by a click outside of the connected window.